 The policy will be reviewed annually.
-All staff will be involved in the reviewing of the policy participating in discussions relating to the success of the policy in enabling the progress of all SEND pupils.
+All staff will be involved in the reviewing of the policy participating in discussions relating to the success of the policy in enabling the progress of all pupils with SEND.
 Pupils and parents invited to comment.